phsaraiva/phsaraiva/README.md

 ### Who am I?

-I'm a Project & PMO manajer with a vast experience in managing large and complex projects os industrial engineering in a wide range of business segments and management styles, such as automotive (Volvo), home appliances (Electrolux) and auto parts (Dunlop Tyres).
-I am also experienced in creation and management of Project Offices and have certifications in Project and Risk Management granted by PMI.
+I'm a Project & PMO manajer with a vast experience in managing large and complex projects os industrial engineering in a wide range of business segments and management styles

 I also become passionated about Data Science in 2020 and at this moment I'm giving my first steps as an aspiring Data Scientist.
 In this repository you will find my Data Science projects focused on Exploratory Data Analysis.
 At this moment, all of them were developed using Python and Jupyter Notebooks.